projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-dev-passthrough.rst

   debug purpose, so the UART device is owned by hypervisor and is not visible to any VM.
 For now, UART is the only pci device could be owned by hypervisor.
-- **Pre-launched VM**: The passthrough devices will be used in a pre-launched VM is pre-defined in VM configuration.
+- **Pre-launched VM**: The passthrough devices will be used in a pre-launched VM is predefined in VM configuration.
 These passthrough devices are owned by the pre-launched VM after the VM is created.
 These devices will not be removed from the pre-launched VM.
 There could be pre-launched VM(s) in logical partition mode and hybrid mode.